 I’m like this with my work, my fitness, and even my personal relationships.

-During the 10 day retreat I noticed that I was often thinking about what I want.
+I was often thinking about what I want.
 What I need.
 What I should be doing.
 I can remember specifically one afternoon during meditation thinking what a selfish dick I am.
 I’ve only ever thought about myself and what’s important to me.

 During the retreat I started asking myself and meditating on what the people I care most about want and need in their life and from me.